bradchristie/taminations-flutter/assets/b1/promenade.md

 ### Dance action

-Directed dancers (e.g., men) form (or are already in) a star and turn it.
-When they encounter the next directed dancer (e.g., partner) they become a couple, and promenade while retaining the center star.
+Directed dancers (for example, men) form (or are already in) a star and turn it.
+When they encounter the next directed dancer (for example, partner) they become a couple, and promenade while retaining the center star.

 ### Ending formation